jwworth/jakeworth/content/blog/developer-reading-list.md

 - Weinberg, Gerald M. _The Secrets of Consulting: A Guide to Giving and Getting Advice Successfully_.
 Not just for consultants, but anyone who would like to influence a technical organization.
+- Newport, Cal. _So Good They Can't Ignore You: Why Skills Trump Passion in the Quest for Work You Love_.
+Do you want to be a great programmer?
+This book makes the case that the passion we chase as professionals only comes when we have first put in the work to be exceptional.
+- Godin, Seth. _The Dip: A Little Book That Teaches You When to Quit (and When to Stick)_.
+Starting a project or working for a startup both require an important soft skill: knowing when to lean in, and when to walk away.
+- Godin, Seth. _Linchpin: Are You Indispensable?_ This book makes the argument that as more work, including programming, becomes automated, the professionals who will stand out in the future will be those who've mastered the 'soft skills'– authenticity, passion, communication– that many developers ignore.
+- Hansson, David Heinemeier and Fried, Jason. _Remote: Office Not Required_.
+  Can your team function remotely?
+For almost every team, yes.
+Should you try it out?
+Also yes.